mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Imperial Navy at need.
 Worlds are permitted to maintain their own fleets for local defence.
-Most settle for an orbital defence force and possibly a force capable of patrolling their home system (collectively termed a ‘system squadron’), possibly backed up by a Jump–capable patrol vessel or two as status symbols and/or for commerce protection.
+Most settle for an orbital defence force and possibly a force capable of patrolling their home system (collectively termed a 'system squadron'), possibly backed up by a Jump–capable patrol vessel or two as status symbols and/or for commerce protection.
 However, some worlds maintain rather larger naval forces.
 There are various reasons for this, with status being the main one.
 Almost